-I. Rehabilitation:
+JI.
+Rehabilitation:

-Rehabilitation will be limited to \$70,000

-A rehabilitation loan may only cover the cost of rehabilitation necessary to make a dwelling conform to the local housing codes and to bring the dwelling to a maintainable condition as determined by a Housing and Human Services Department Housing Inspection.
+- 1. Rehabilitation in Fiscal Year 2021-2022 will be limited to a base amount of \$790,000127,000 and then adjusted annually each subsequent year based on the Producer Price Index Commodity for construction materials from the Federal Reserve Economic Data or F.R.E.D. database (Base amount and annual adjustment are subject to approval as part of the LHAP). - 4.2.
+A rehabilitation loan may only cover the cost of rehabilitation necessary to make a dwelling conform to the local housing codes and to bring the dwelling to a maintainable condition as determined by a Housing and Human Services Department Housing Inspection. - 2.3.
 Upon completion, all repairs or improvements provided will meet all state and local codes, ordinances, and requirements.
-Additionally, all rehabilitation must address health and safety defects immediately, determine useful life cycle of major systems as well as address any lead based paint and accessibility laws and regulations.

-- 1. Eligible rehabilitation activities are as follows: - a.
-Existing Code Violations The correction of existing violations that have been identified by a qualified housing inspector and formalized in an individualized housing report.
+Additionally, all rehabilitation must address health and safety defects immediately, determine useful life cycle of major systems as well as address any lead-based paint and accessibility laws and regulations. - 3.4.
+1. Eligible rehabilitation activities are as follows: - a.
+Existing Housing Code Violations The correction of existing housing code violations that have been identified by a qualified housing inspector and formalized in an individualized housing report. - b.
+Materials Materials identified and determined necessary in the work-write up or subsequent change orders to complete the necessary repair, rehabilitation, or reconstruction housing. - c.
+Incipient Code Violations An incipient violation exists if, at the time of inspection, there is an element in the dwelling which, due to age, deterioration, wear, or normal usage will deteriorate within the life of the lien period and become a code violation.